elunna/nerfhack-changelog/README.md

 * Vampire monsters can quaff vampire blood to heal (SLASHEM)
 * When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.
 * Some monsters will not throw a weapon that is usable for melee.
+* Monsters won't try to use wands of digging on hardfloor levels.

 ### Monster accessory use
 * Adapted from EvilHack with modifications